reply-fr/sustainable-personal-accounts/workbooks/inspect-a-production-system.md

 - Click on the 'Download' button to get a copy of the file on your computer
 - Open the file with and inspect it

 The CSV format has been selected for easy integration with downwards processes.
-For example, these CSV files can be pushed to a datawarehouse for historical analysis and processing.
+For example, these CSV files can be pushed to a data warehouse for historical analysis and processing.
 While such automation is going beyond SPA itself, it can be easily configured with S3 events on the reporting bucket fed by SPA.

 ## Follow-up